gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * Understand the various output file types: PE, ELF, Mach-O, COFF
 * Bare-bones tool chain using GNU binutils
 * Should be able to run the C preprocessor on assembler source file.
+* Should use the registry to find visual C++ and SDK.